The Cornell University Center for Advanced Computing reports to the Office of the Vice Provost for Research.

 His scheduling technologies have been commercially licensed and he has received a ComputerWorld/Smithsonian award for innovations in IT.

 Assistant Director, Systems & Operations

-Resa and her systems team design, deploy, and operate the Center’s high-performance computing and on-demand cloud computing systems.
-Her responsibilities include supporting Cornell, Federal agency, and corporate projects with HPC architectures, networking, large-capacity storage systems, and systems software and tools.
-Both production systems and emerging technology platforms are supported.
-You’ll find Resa on her Harley when she’s not managing our systems.
+Resa and her systems team design, deploy, operate, and optimize the performance of CAC high-performance computing clusters and on-demand cloud computing services--Red Cloud and Red Cloud Secure.
+Her responsibilities include supporting Cornell faculty and student researchers, federal agency awards, e.g., the NSF XSEDE YUM repository, and Corporate Program projects.
+Her expertise includes HPC architectures, networking, large-capacity storage systems, and systems software and tools.
+Resa led the installation of the first Dell high-performance computing cluster in the U.S., Previously she was lead systems analyst for the Cornell Institute for Social and Economic Research.
+You'll find Resa on her Harley when she's not managing your systems.

 Assistant Director, Consulting